pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>It is not necessory to convert categorical features to numeric features.
-It dependes on which algorithm you choose to predict the target feature.
+<p>It is not necessary to convert categorical features to numeric features.
+It depends on which algorithm you choose to predict the target feature.
 For example, if you want to use neural networks, you have to convert those to numeric.
-On other hand, decision tree or random forest can use the categorical features to predict the target.</p>
+On the other hand, decision tree or random forest can use the categorical features to predict the target.</p>

 </div>
 </div>